cal-itp/data-infra/docs/analytics_onboarding/overview.md

 # Technical Onboarding (WIP)
 :::{admonition} How to use this page
 :class: tip
 This page serves as a beginning entry-point into our Cal-ITP analytics resources for both new analysts and non-analyst team members.
-Refer back to this page any time you need to quickly find team resources.
+Below you can find links to the resources themselves, as well as relevant support documents.

-- **Analysts**
+**Analysts**
 * See below for an introduction to team meetings as well as our collaboration and analysis tools.
-* Below you can find links to the resources themselves, as well as relevant support documents.

 * Privileges have already been created for you to access the resources below.
 If you're still having access trouble use the information at the bottom of this page to [get help](get-help).
-- **Non-Analyst Team Members**
+**Non-Analyst Team Members**
-* See below for a list of our analytics tools.
-You can access any of the them as well!
+* You can access any of the tools below as well!
-* If you need access any tools listed below, use the information at the bottom of this page to [get help](get-help).
+* If you need help with access, use the information at the bottom of this page to [get help](get-help).
 :::

 **Meetings to Expect - Analysts:**